End of the Han dynasty: Continued warfare (193–196)

 After taking control over the imperial court in Chang'an, Li Jue, Guo Si and Fan Chou did as they pleased without showing any regard for the welfare of the state.
 Concurrently, provincial warlords all over China battled each other to expand their territories or further their personal interests.
 Some of those warlords were friendly with Li Jue's forces, while others remained hostile to them, even though all of them nominally acknowledged Emperor Xian as the sovereign ruler of China.

 In 193, armed conflict broke out between the northern warlords Liu Yu and Gongsun Zan.
 Liu Yu strongly opposed warfare while Gongsun Zan continuously waged war against Yuan Shao.
 Liu Yu and Gongsun Zan made accusations against each other in their respective memorials to Emperor Xian.
 Eventually, Liu Yu was unable to tolerate Gongsun Zan and attacked the latter, but was defeated and killed.

 In 195, turmoil ensued in Chang'an when Li Jue and Guo Si killed Fan Chou together, and later turned against each other.
 Li Jue held Emperor Xian hostage while Guo Si kidnapped the imperial officials, and both sides engaged in battle.
 Later that year, Li Jue and Guo Si made peace and agreed to allow Emperor Xian to return to the old capital, Luoyang, but later regretted their decision and pursued him.
 While Li Jue and Guo Si were never able to capture Emperor Xian again, the imperial court was rendered poor and unable to fend for itself.
 As Luoyang had been previously devastated by fire during Dong Zhuo's time, the city lacked the essentials of life and many officials starved to death or resorted to cannibalism.
-Around this time, Ju Shou suggested to Yuan Shao to welcome Emperor Xian to his province so that he could take effective control of the government.
-However, Guo Tu and Chunyu Qiong opposed Ju Shou's view, claiming that if Yuan Shao brought Emperor Xian to his territory, he would need to yield to the emperor on key decisions and follow proper court protocol.
+Around this time, Yuan Shao's advisor Ju Shou suggested that he welcome Emperor Xian to his province so that he could take effective control of the government.
+However, Yuan's other advisors Guo Tu and Chunyu Qiong opposed Ju Shou's view, claiming that if Yuan brought Emperor Xian to his territory, he would need to yield to the emperor on key decisions and follow proper court protocol.
 Yuan Shao remained hesitant and did not conclude whether to receive the emperor or not.